herondiassantos/sample-eks-troubleshooting-rag-chatbot/README.md

 This will start a Gradio interface where you can interact with the chatbot on `http://localhost:7860/`.
 Type your query into the interface, and the chatbot will retrieve and display relevant logs from the S3 bucket.

-*If you recieve an access denied API error, ensure your AWS account has access to `claude-3-sonnet-20240229-v1:0` in the correct region.*
+*If you recieve an access denied API error, ensure your AWS account has access to `claude-3-sonnet-20240229-v1:0` and `amazon.titan-embed-text-v2:0` in the correct region.*

 ### Configuration